sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 > Remember that Python’s string literals also use a backslash followed by numbers to allow including arbitrary characters in a string, so be sure to use a raw string when incorporating backreferences in a RE.
 [Source](https://docs.python.org/3/howto/regex.html)

+## Tuesday, February 20, 2018 5:27 PM

+It seems we need to find and replace elements on the existing list before we do the moving.
+Otherwise we throw an error.